Blueberryy/CharmForge/.github/ISSUE_TEMPLATE/bug_report.md

 Read me first!
 1. Is your issue about the Fabric version of Charm?
 Please report your issue here: https://github.com/svenhjol/Charm/issues
-2. We don't support OptiFabric!
-Please check that the problem still occurs if you remove OptiFabric from your mods.
+2. We don't support Optifine!
+Please check that the problem still occurs if you remove Optifine from your mods.
 3. Don't use the bug report to suggest new features or behavior.

 Versions